 From time without end, man has never been created equally yet there is only one resource that we all get equal; time.
 Rich or poor, young or old, we all get the same hours every day.
-24 hours every day, we all get it and how we use this precious resource is what determines where we end up in life, our successes and failures are all dependent on how we utilize this time variable in our lives.
-As Mike Murdock says, “The secret of your future is hidden in your daily routine.”
+24 hours every day, we all get it and how we use this precious resource is what determines where we end up in life.
+Our successes and failures are all dependent on how we utilize this time variable in our lives.
+“The secret of your future is hidden in your daily routine.”~Mike Murdock says,

 Time is precious and we should be cautious about how we spend each day, each hour, minute and each second.
-Proper planning saves you from the poor performance so be wise in how you use your time.
 Managing time is about making every minute of your life count.
 You have to account for every second of your life because each second lost can never be regained.
 Those seconds are what builds into minutes and those minutes into days which ultimately build into years, decades and centuries.
 You have to utilize the 86400 seconds you have every day and be accountable for each and every one of them.

-A lot of times there are things that waste our time and some of them are listed below;
+A lot of times, however, there are things that waste our time and some of them I have listed below;

 Potential time wasters

 Most people sleep more than necessary.
 Manage your sleep or your sleep will manage your life.
 You need to sleep enough but not more than necessary.

 Mainly phones, TVs and other electrical gadgets.
 Technology is neither good nor bad.
 How you manage it is what determines its value to you.
 The advent of technology has seen a lot of people becoming slaves to their own phones for example.
 Rating yourself, how much time do you spend each day on your phone doing things that are not enriching to you in any way?
 Technology is a very good servant but a very bad master!
 Do you really have to spend so much time on TV or your phone every day?

 There should be a greater purpose for every conversation that you have.
 Avoid wasting your time with conversations that do not lead anywhere such as gossip.
 Every conversation you have should be beneficial and self-enriching to you.